jillesca/DEVWKS-3337/SETUP_XRd.md

 ## Next Steps

-Continue now to [Setup Langgraph](SETUP_LANGGRAPH.md) to configure the AI agents that will interact with your network.
+Continue now to [Test XRd connection](TEST_XRd.md) to configure the AI agents that will interact with your network.

 TODO: